 This study aimed to evaluate the efficacy of a person-centred care and psychosocial intervention incorporating an antipsychotic review, WHELD, on QoL, agitation, and antipsychotic use in people with dementia living in nursing homes, and to determine its cost.

 This randomized controlled trial aims to determine the effect of low dose aspirin on ulcer healing in patients with venous leg ulcers.
 The participants included 251 adults with venous leg ulcers who could safely be treated with aspirin or placebo: 125 were randomised to aspirin and 126 to placebo.
 The conclusion of the study suggests that the findings do not support the use of low dose aspirin as adjuvant treatment for venous leg ulcers.

 Click here to view the full text paper.

-Click here to view the booklet.
+Click here to read the full text paper.

-Click here to access the modules.
+Click here to view the guidance.